amanrai31/React2/README3.md

 ## State => A component's memory

 Components often need to change what’s on the screen as a result of an interaction.
-Also Components need to “remember” things: the current input value, the current image, the shopping cart.
+Also, Components need to “remember” things: the current input value, the current image, and the shopping cart.
 In React, this kind of `component-specific memory` is called state.

 Why regular variable is not enough =>